 Preacher created these ads based on the knowledge that people don’t just look for apartments based on different needs (close to train stations, easy access to grocery stores, etc.), but they also have different dreams.

 One look at these ads and you will see that the agency knows exactly how StreetEasy can fill a gap in their audience’s apartment search experience.

 While you may relate to these ads even if you haven’t looked for apartments in NYC specifically, the graphic artwork and cheeky copy scream NY.
 In our opinion, these ads belong there.

 Also noteworthy is the agency’s and client’s willingness to use out-of-home media.
-In a city that is constantly on the move, it makes a ton of sense to use out-of-home creative to get people’s attention.
+In a city constantly on the move, it makes sense to use out-of-home creativity to get people’s attention.

 Blog: Uncommon Path – Value-Led Content From REI

 Established in 1935, REI is a co-op.
-It was founded with the intent of buying quality gear that was also fairly priced and to make outdoor pursuits more accessible.
-It is only natural then that the company’s blog, Uncommon Path is a place for adventure fails, tips for beginners, and stories from experienced outdoor enthusiasts.
+It was founded with the intent for customers to enjoy fairly priced quality gear and to make outdoor pursuits more accessible.
+It is only natural then that the company’s blog, Uncommon Path, is a place for adventure fails, tips for beginners, and stories from experienced outdoor enthusiasts.

 In an extension of the company’s values – including the beliefs that the planet is more important than profits and that the outdoors is for everyone – Uncommon Path is home to content that educates, informs, and entertains.

 By inviting its team members and customers to contribute stories and opinions, Uncommon Path inspires a feeling of community.
 In doing so, the blog is an extension of the REI brand, which itself has helped democratize access to the outdoors.